cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/README.md

    - Save the `GitHub App ID` for later use
 4. Go to `Permissions & events` and set the followings up
    - Under `Repository permissions`:
-     - Contents read access
+     - Contents: read and write access
-     - Pull requests read and write access
+     - Pull requests: read and write access
+     - Issues: read
    - Under `Subscribe to events`:
      - Pull request
      - Pull request review
-     - Pull request review comment
-     - Pull request review thread
+     - Issues

 #### Install your own Alfred GitHub App to a repository